A Journey of Seeking Pressure and Forces in the Nucleon: Introduction

-Despite the obvious appeal of the mechanical interpretation, we find the identification of pressure and forces directly in term of spatial components of the energy-momentum tensor (EMT) $T^{ij}$ to be conceptually puzzling.
-Some basic questions come to mind: \begin{itemize} \item What makes the nucleon similar to the continuous medium model of liquids and solids?
-What are the valid physical reasons and consequences for making such an identification or interpretation? \item What precisely is meant by “pressure” in the nucleon?
-If it is a force, what are the two parts involved?
-What is the physical origin of the shear forces? \item Why invoke a classical mechanical stability criterion for a quantum system, especially when classical mechanics was abandoned because of its inadequacy at sub-atomic scales?
-If the proposed stability condition depends on the interaction range~\cite{Perevalova:2016dln}, how should one understand the stability of systems with different ranges of forces? \item The EMT is not unique for any physical system and most discussions have focused on the one supposed to couple to gravity.
+Despite the obvious attraction of the ``mechanical interpretation'', we find the identification of pressure and forces directly in terms of MCD $T^{ij}$ to be conceptually puzzling.
+Some basic questions come to mind: \begin{itemize} \item While MCD is a general concept for any physical systems, not all MCDs can be interpreted as pressure and shear forces, as in the examples of the static electric field of a point charge and a single moving particle, where no pressure is obviously present.
+Under what conditions then, can an MCD be interpreted as pressure or shear forces between adjacent parts of a system? \item Why invoke a classical mechanical stability criterion for a quantum system, especially when classical mechanics was abandoned because of its inadequacy at sub-atomic scales?
+If the proposed stability condition depends on the interaction range~\cite{Perevalova:2016dln}, how should one understand the stability of systems with different ranges of forces? \item The EMT is not unique for any physical systems and most discussions have focused on the one that is supposed to couple to gravity.
 Does the pressure and force interpretation apply only to this particular EMT, and if so, why? \end{itemize} While some of these questions have been discussed in a recent paper~\cite{Lorce:2025oot}, we find the relevant answers not yet fully satisfactory.

-To address the above questions in depth, we begin by examining the physics of the momentum continuity equation, a general consequence of the translational symmetry of physical space.
+To address the above questions in depth, we begin by examining the physics of the momentum continuity equation, a general consequence of translational symmetry of physical space.
 It is well known that for any isolated physical system, its total momentum $\vec{K}$ is a constant of motion.
-By introducing the momentum density $k^i = T^{0i}(\vec{r},t)$ and the momentum current density (MCD) $T^{ij}(\vec{r},t)$ ($i,j=1,2,3$ are spatial indices, representing the $j$-th component of the momentum flowing in the $i$-th direction), this conservation law can be expressed in a local differential form as,
+By introducing the momentum density $k^i = T^{0i}(\vec{r},t)$ and the MCD $T^{ij}(\vec{r},t)$ ($i,j=1,2,3$ are spatial indices, representing the $j$-th component of the momentum flowing in the $i$-th direction), this conservation law can be expressed in a local differential form as,

 where $\nabla_i\equiv \partial_i$ is the spatial differential operator.
 The above equation depicts a dynamical picture of local momentum conservation, providing a window into the structure and dynamics of the system.
 The above equation directly leads to a global result for any isolated static system,